 - Development and continuous improvement of an effective career resource center

 - Case management and referral skills

 - and more . . .!

 NCDA's Facilitating Career Development Training is available in two modes of delivery.
 Individuals can attend traditional face-to-face classroom training or participate in the eLearning mode of delivery.
-Most instructors conduct a hybrid course utilizing face-to-face instruction with some eLearning instruction.
+Most instructors conduct a hybrid course utilizing face-to-face instruction with some online course work.
 Facilitating Career Development instructors have an extensive background in career counseling or planning and all of the Career Development Competencies.
 In addition, they have worked, taught, or trained in a variety of settings.
 Please visit the Training Calendar for a list of Facilitating Career Development classes.
 If you are considering being an eLearning student, take this brief self-assessment.

 For questions or assistance with the Facilitating Career Development Program please contact the Program Director: Mary Ann Powell or phone (918) 663-7060.